demisto/content/Packs/AWS-EKS/Integrations/AWSEKS/README.md

 The AWS EKS integration allows for the management and operation of Amazon Elastic Kubernetes Service (EKS) clusters.
-This integration was integrated and tested with version xx of AWS-EKS.
+This integration was integrated and tested with version 1.29 of AWS-EKS.

 ## Configure AWS-EKS on Cortex XSOAR